xybersolve/s3-glacier-backup/README.md

           --view: View bucket object info, optionally by prefix
           --size: View size of objects in bucket, optionally by prefix
-          --restore: Restore objects back into S3 from Glacier
+          --restore: Restore objects back into S3 from Glacier --get<=/path/to/file>: Get a file from S3 copying to local file
-          --delete: delete bucket or object, optionaly by prefix
+          --delete: delete bucket or object, optionally by prefix

         Variables & Flags:
           --prefix=<prefix>: define prefix to work on (list, view, size, delete, restore, etc)